 Registered Specialist in Equine Surgery

-Dr Anneliese Downing, was an intern here at the clinic, and is now a permanent member of the professional team.
-Her enthusiasm is unstoppable.
-She is interested in all aspects of equine clinical practice, especially artificial breeding.
+Anneliese Downing manages the reproduction service during the season.
+Outside of the breeding season Anneliese is busy on the road performing a range of ambulatory duties.
+Anneliese's enthusiasm is unstoppable!
+After graduating from Sydney University in 2009 she became an intern here at the clinic, and is now a permanent member of the professional team.
+Anneliese is interested in all aspects of equine clinical practice, especially artificial breeding.

-Amy graduated from the University of Melbourne in 2013 and started her internship at Agnes Banks Equine Clinic in September 2014.
-She grew up living between Melbourne and Mansfield (in the Victorian high country) where her horses were.
-Amy has always had a passion for horses and she brought her horse, Oakie, to NSW too when she moved interstate.
-She enjoys all aspects of equine practice and looks forward to expanding her knowledge and skills throughout the internship program.
+Josie Hale started her internship in Sep 2015 after graduating from Charles Sturt University in August 2014.
+Following graduation she worked at a mixed animal practice in Victoria before started her internship at Agnes Banks Equine Clinic in September 2015.
+Josie grew up living between Melbourne and Glenburn (in the Victorian high country) where her family farm is.
+Josie competes in reining and quarter horse event in her spare time.
+She has brought her horse, Levi, to NSW when she moved interstate.
+Josie enjoys all aspects of equine practice and looks forward to expanding her knowledge and skills throughout the internship program.

 Heather McKinnon is the Office Manager, and has a family background in horse breeding.

 Previously she has worked as a legal secretary, and in the farm produce area, and her experience is of great benefit